AmrithNiyogi/Python-Practice-Questions/README.md

-# Python-Practice-Questions
+# Python Practice Questions

-This repository contains a collection of Python practice questions to help you improve your programming skills.
+This repository contains Python practice questions to help you improve your programming skills.
 The questions are categorized into Basic Operations, Conditional Statements, For Loops, and While Loops.
 Each category includes a variety of problems designed to cover fundamental programming concepts.

 ## Basic Operations
 1. **Addition:** Write a Python program to add two numbers.